 This excavated synagogue dates from the 2nd century, but J. Ory in an unpublished report in 1926 described an earlier synagogue 650 feet (200 m) west of this one: “A square colonnaded building of small dimensions, of a disposition similar to the interior arrangement of the synagogue, 7 columns, 3 on each side…with sitting benches in 5 courses” (in G. Foerster, “The Synagogues at Masada and Herodium,” pp. 24–29 in Ancient Synagogues Revealed, ed.
 Lee I. Levine [Jerusalem: Israel Exploration Society, 1981]: 26).

 Other synagogues had these types of decoration, but they were defaced during stricter times of enforcement of Jewish laws.
 Probably this one was not defaced because the synagogue was destroyed first.
 Christians viewed the destruction of such earthquakes as God’s judgment on them for their unbelief.

 This “Seat of Moses” was found in the 1920s and it has an Aramaic inscription remembering Yudan.
 Jesus references this position of authority, “The teachers of the law and the Pharisees sit in Moses’ seat.
 So you must obey them and do everything they tell you.
 But do not do what they do, for they do not practice what they preach” (Matt 23:2-3).

-Chorazin (Jewish Virtual Library) Insightful information about the ancient synagogue of Chorazin.
+Chorazin (Jewish Virtual Library) Insightful information about the ancient synagogue and city of Chorazin.

 Korazim (Biblewalks.com) Offers the reader a historical overview of the ancient city.
 Features good pictures that illustrate and enhance the text.